emmabostian/FEM-design-systems-docs/lessons/wrap-up.md

 title: "Wrap up"
 section: "Conclusion"
 order: 72
+description: I hope you enjoyed this course!
+Let's wrap it up!
 ---

 I hope you enjoyed this course!
 I had so much fun creating it!